mavendataguy/mavendataguy/README.md

 - 🌱 I’m constantly learning everyday  😀
 - 👯 I’m looking forward to work on Data Analysis Deployment POC using Python, Air Flow, Jupyter Hub
-- 🥅 2021 Goals: Take my Predictive Analysis skills to next Level
+- 🥅 2021 Goals: Take my Predictive Analysis skills to next Level using PySpark on Databricks & Azure
-- 🥅 2020 Goals: Take my Predictive Analysis skills to next Level
 - ⚡ Fun fact: I love to swim for hours and hours on week ends
 - 🤔 I’m looking for help with Hadoop and Hive Installation...
 - 💬 Ask me about Financial Sector Technology challenges ...